-Accommodations: Deluxe tent camps along river
+Accommodations: Deluxe tent camps along the river

 Not Included: You must bring your own personal gear and fishing equipment (we will send you a detailed list of our gear recommendations upon booking).
 You are responsible for flight arrangements from Anchorage to and from southwest Alaska (we will tell you the specific point of departure to book your flight to).
 Also not included are hotel and meal costs incurred by extended layovers due to weather or other factors beyond our control, fishing licenses, alcoholic beverages, and gratuities.

-Tour Length & Price: 7 days/6 nights, $4200/person, all inclusive from POD.
+Tour Length & Price: 7 days/6 nights, $4200/person, all-inclusive from POD.